Aliases for ADCY1 Gene

 GeneCards Summary for ADCY1 Gene

-ADCY1 (Adenylate Cyclase 1 (Brain)) is a Protein Coding gene.
-Diseases associated with ADCY1 include deafness, autosomal recessive 44 and osteoblastoma.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+ADCY1 (Adenylate Cyclase 1) is a Protein Coding gene.
+Diseases associated with ADCY1 include Deafness, Autosomal Recessive 44 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
+Among its related pathways are Signaling in Gap Junctions and Development Endothelin-1/EDNRA signaling.
 GO annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
-An important paralog of this gene is ADCY5.
+An important paralog of this gene is ADCY6.

 UniProtKB/Swiss-Prot for ADCY1 Gene